EU helicopters strike Somali pirate base on land

 The International Transport Workers’ Federation, one of the biggest unions representing seafarers, welcomed the EU Navfor attack.

 “Limited though the effects of any one single operation can be, it sets a precedent for future actions.
-It is particularly welcome in a week that has seen increased use of weapons and violence by pirates,” said union chairman David Heinde.
+It is particularly welcome in a week that has seen increased use of weapons and violence by pirates,” the union’s chair, David Heinde, said.

-Additional reporting by Mohamed Ahmed in Mogadishu and William Maclean and Jonathan Saul in London; Editing by Richard Lough and Mark Heinrich
+Additional reporting by Mohamed Ahmed in Mogadishu and William Maclean and Jonathan Saul in London; Editing by Richard Lough and Andrew Roche